The following review appears in The Washington Post’s 2019 Fall Dining Guide.

 General manager Cody Nason understands all that.
-A former maitre d’ at the original Sushi Nakazawa, whose chef, Daisuke Nakazawa, appeared in the documentary “Jiro Dreams of Sushi,” Nason also thinks the offshoot offers something special to the city: “a highly specialized, nigiri-only omakase,” or chef’s choice, featuring only wild fish.
+A former maitre d’ at the original Sushi Nakazawa, whose chef, Daisuke Nakazawa, appeared in the 2011 documentary “Jiro Dreams of Sushi,” Nason says he also thinks the offshoot offers something special to the city: “a highly specialized, nigiri-only omakase,” or chef’s choice, featuring only wild fish.

 There are two ways to experience dinner: at a 10-stool, marble-topped counter, where executive chef Masaaki Uchino and his colleagues prepare the meal in front of you at one of three nightly performances, or in the sleek 30-seat dining room.
 Proximity to Uchino costs a customer $150; the price of the tasting menu at the table is $120.

 For my maiden voyage, I opted for a seat at the bar, where the parade of fish was launched with three kinds of salmon — chum, hay-smoked salmon and soy-kissed king salmon — along with some advice from Nason: “One bite, please, and no ginger.”
 The slender folds of fish applied to warm fingers of rice are meant to be dispatched whole, like a chocolate truffle, he says, and with nothing more than what the chef has already seasoned them with.